hyperspy/hyperspy/doc/user_guide/signal/indexing.rst

 Indexing
 --------

-Indexing a :py:class:`~.api.signals.BaseSignal`  provides a powerful, convenient and Pythonic way to access and modify its data.
-In HyperSpy indexing is achieved using :py:attr:`~.api.signals.BaseSignal.isig` and :py:attr:`~.api.signals.BaseSignal.inav`, which allow the navigation and signal dimensions to be indexed independently.
+Indexing a :class:`~.api.signals.BaseSignal`  provides a powerful, convenient and Pythonic way to access and modify its data.
+In HyperSpy indexing is achieved using :attr:`~.api.signals.BaseSignal.isig` and :attr:`~.api.signals.BaseSignal.inav`, which allow the navigation and signal dimensions to be indexed independently.
 The idea is essentially to specify a subset of the data based on its position in the array and it is therefore essential to know the convention adopted for